What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 How much does a flat fee MLS listing service cost?

 Flat fees for MLS listing services can vary depending on the type of services you’ll need during the home-selling process.
-It might cost only $300 for a standard listing on the MLS, or up to $5,000 if you decide to purchase additional services such as an agent’s help with marketing, paperwork and the final negotiation.
+A standard listing on the MLS might cost only $300 but can stretch up to $5,000 if you decide to purchase additional services such as an agent’s help with marketing, paperwork, and the final negotiation.

-In addition to your fee, you’ll likely have to pay a buyer’s agent commission.
+As mentioned above, in addition to your fee, you may have to pay the buyer’s agent commission.
 “Most flat fee services tell people to offer up 2.5% to 3%, so the seller is still paying that to whoever represents the buyer as an incentive to bring a buyer to the property,” Bourland says.

 What is the best flat fee MLS listing service?